SMART Goals – Definition, Examples, Dos & Donts

 Example

 I’m not doing as well as I’d like in my tests and homework, so I need to do something differently.
-By adjusting my study plan and getting a tutor, I hope to see improvements in my math grades.
+By adjusting my study plan and getting a tutor, I hope to see improvements in my maths grades.

 More Examples